luckybaobaobao/Web-Crawler/README.md

 The WebCrawler uses multiprocessing to achieve concurrency.
 Without multithreading, one thread needs to wait a long time (around one second on my local machine) to get a response.
 Multithreading can save waiting time for responses, allowing the CPU to execute other threads.
 Multithreading makes the app much more efficient.

+Testing:
+The unit tests cover 76% of the code, except lines 75-77, 81-84 in main.py (which is the args part; I don't think we need to test it :|).

+Retry logic:
+For the requirements, I chose a strategy of retrying three times to visit a website.
+I chose this strategy because I don't think it's really necessary to save the URL and revisit it in the future in this case.